starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Click the 'Play' button in Xcode (or Command-R) to run the project.
 Shortly after your app launches you should see a "swift app delegate!" message in the console/debug area.
 High-five yourself or the person nearest you.

 Now press your device Home button and re-launch the app (from the device).
 This time, `completedReturnToForegroundActive()` should fire and post a "return foreground active!" message to the console.
-If you go back and include a 'MyScript' in your solution file - and enable fmurlscript - it will fire.
+If you go back and include a 'MyScript' in your solution, it should fire.

+Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

 - - -

 ### Further Reading

-There are lots of app lifecycle (delegate) methods.
+There are lots of iOS app lifecycle (delegate) methods.
 You can read more about them here:

 https://developer.apple.com/documentation/uikit/uiapplicationdelegate